-Columbus Assault & Battery Lawyer
+Columbus Assault Lawyer

-Types of Assault Offenses
+Types of Assault Offenses in Ohio

 There are various assault-related charges in the Ohio Revised Code, particularly those listed in Chapter 2903.
 Some of those include the following:

 - Vehicular Assault - This offense involves actions that cause serious physical harm to another by means of a vehicle.
-This includes all cars, motorcycles, watercraft and even snowmobiles.
-This type of offense can be charged as aggravated vehicular assault, a third degree felony, on a few conditions, such as if the defendant has previously been convicted of a violation in this section (§ 2903.08).
+This includes all cars, motorcycles, watercraft, and even snowmobiles.
+This type of offense can be charged as aggravated vehicular assault, a third-degree felony, on a few conditions, such as if the defendant has previously been convicted of a violation in this section (§ 2903.08).

 - Felonious Assault - According to § 2903.11 of the Ohio Revised Code, it is an offense to knowingly cause serious physical harm to another or to cause (or attempt to cause) physical harm to another through the use of a deadly weapon.
-Certain sex offenses are also considered felonious assault, which is a first degree felony.
+Certain sex offenses are also considered felonious assault, which is a first-degree felony.

 - Aggravated Assault - Aggravated assault is described by § 2903.12 as "while under the influence of sudden passion or in a sudden fit of rage…knowingly causing serious physical harm to another or causing physical harm to another…by means of a deadly weapon."
-Aggravated assault is a third degree felony.
+Aggravated assault is a third-degree felony.

-- Assault - Simple assault is the act of knowingly causing or attempting to cause physical injury or harm to another, or recklessly causing or attempting to cause harm to another.
-Assault is a first degree misdemeanor.
+- Assault - Simple assault is the act of knowingly causing or attempting to cause physical injury or harm to another or recklessly causing or attempting to cause harm to another.
+Assault is a first-degree misdemeanor.

 - Negligent Assault - This offense, according to § 2903.14, involves an individual using a deadly weapon negligently so as to result in physical harm to another.
-Negligent assault is a third degree misdemeanor.
+Negligent assault is a third-degree misdemeanor.